-All Student Nutrition Services staff are required to have a current Food Handlers card issued by the Office of Environmental Health of the Indian Health Service and the state of New Mexico.
+All Student Nutrition Services staff are required to have a current Food Handlers card issued by the Office of Environmental Health of the Indian Health Service.
 A copy of the card is to be on file in the Student Nutrition Services office and posted in the kitchen where the staff member is working.
 Substitute staff must have a current card on file in the Student Nutrition Services office and have the original with them while working.
 It is the staff member's responsibility to keep their card current.

-FOOD SERVICES RECORDS AND REPORTS
+E-3600 © EFI FOOD SERVICES RECORDS AND REPORTS

 The Secretary of Public Education prescribes regulations for keeping food services records and making reports.
-The accounts and records shall be available at all times for inspection and audit by authorized officials and shall be preserved for a period not to exceed three (3) years plus the current year.
+The accounts and records shall be available at all times for inspection and audit by authorized officials and shall be preserved for a period not to exceed five (5) years.
 The school lunch programs will be administered according to appropriate state and federal provisions and the regulations made by the Secretary of Public Education.
 The Secretary of Public Education conducts or causes to be conducted audits, inspections, and administrative reviews of accounts, records, and operations.